AVEVA/CONNECT-data-services-developer-docs/content/communities/community-invite.md

 ## What's next?

 Edit permissions for data streams to allow tenant data stewards to share them with the community.
-For more information, see <xref:community-manage-sds-permissions>.
+For more information, see <xref:community-manage-sds-permissions-create>.

 ## Resend email invitation